 Herron's photography facilities are among the best in the nation.
-With our facilities on the campus of IUPUI, the department has multiple black and white labs, individual color and advanced darkrooms, a computer lab, shooting studio, a dedicated finishing area, and gallery.
-This permits students to work in a variety of formats and media, including basic black and white printing, Type color and llfochrome color printing, advanced black and white printing and developing, mixed and alternative processes, digital media, and video.
-Students will have access to professional equipment, including medium format, 4x5, Polaroid, and video cameras, studio lighting kits, light meters, tripods, and state of the art digital equipment.
+With our hybrid approach to both analog and digital media, the department supports multiple black and white labs, individual color and advanced darkrooms, a computer lab with state of the art scanning and inkiet printing equipment, a shooting studio, a large dedicated finishing area complete with wall cutters, hot and cold mounting presses, and a convertible gallery space.
+This permits students to work in a variety of formats and media, including black and white silver gelatin printing, analog chromogenic development and printing processes, large scale inkjet printing, historical, alternative, and mixed media processes, sound and video.
+Students will have access to professional equipment, including medium format, and 4x5 film based camera, and DSLRs, video cameras, studio lighting kits, light meters, tripods, and limited state of the art digital equipment.